Canadian Computing Competition

 The questions in the CCC are algorithmic in nature, designed to test a student's ability to design and code algorithms rather than their knowledge of APIs or language-specific features.
 Stage 2 is more difficult than Stage 1, but still easier than the IOI.
 The problems generally have memory or time constraints, forcing the programmer to find efficient solutions to earn full marks.

-The contests are also open to students from Hong Kong (since 2005) and Beijing (since 2007), although they are not eligible to participate on the Canadian IOI team.
+The contests are also open to students from outside Canada, although they are ineligible to participate on the Canadian IOI team.